bwich/CCI-Bonn.github.io/starters/academic/content/post/job-se/index.md

 subtitle:

 # Summary for listings and search engines
-summary: "Exciting and fully funded Software Engineer positions to support our research projects in the newly established division for Computational Radiology & Clinical AI at the University Hospital Bonn / University of Bonn (PI: Philipp Vollmuth – Full Professor for AI in Medical Imaging).
+summary: "Exciting and fully funded Software Engineer positions to support our research projects in the division for Computational Radiology & Clinical AI (CCIBonn.ai) at the University Hospital Bonn / University of Bonn (PI: Philipp Vollmuth – Full Professor for AI in Medical Imaging).
 If you’re passionate about software engineering in the medical field, check out our job description and contact us via contact@ccibonn.ai with your CV and a short cover letter (~ 1 page) about yourself (not included in your CV)."

 # Link this post with a project
 projects: []